thoglu/jammy_flows/README.md

 ### General

 - [x] Autoregressive conditional structure is taken care of behind the scenes and connects manifolds
 - [x] Coverage is straightforward.
-Everything, including spherical dimensions, is based on a Gaussian base distribution ([arXiv:2008.0582](https://arxiv.org/abs/2008.05825)).
+Everything (including spherical, interval and simplex flows) is based on a Gaussian base distribution ([arXiv:2008.0582](https://arxiv.org/abs/2008.05825)).
 - [x] Bisection & Newton iterations for differentiable inverse (used for certain non-analytic inverse flow functions)
 - [x] amortizable MLPs that can use low-rank approximations
 - [x] amortizable PDFs - the total PDF can be the output of another neural network